Carol Ruth Silver: Freedom Riders

 Silver was sentenced to six months in jail but was released after serving 40 days.
 In 2011, on the 50th anniversary of the Freedom Riders, she appeared on the Oprah Winfrey Show to talk about the experience.
 In 2014, she published a book, Freedom Rider Diary: Smuggled Notes from Parchman Prison.

 Political career

 Silver began her political career in 1970, running for city auditor in Berkeley.
-She then moved to San Francisco and ran for the San Francisco Board of Supervisors.
-Silver's 1977 election was part of a shift toward diversity on the San Francisco Board of Supervisors; she was described as "the board's first unwed mother."
+She then moved to San Francisco and ran for the city's Board of Supervisors.
+Silver's 1977 election was part of a shift toward diversity on the San Francisco Board of Supervisors; she was described as "the board's first unwed mother".